20 Best Hikes Across America—and the Best Times to Go

 Mount Katahdin, Maine.
 Best season: June to September

 Katahdin is a well-known hiking destination due to its identity as the northern terminus of the Appalachian Trail.
-At 5,267 feet, it's the tallest point in Maine.
+At 5,267 feet, it’s the tallest point in Maine.
 Daring hikers can take the knife-edge trail to the summit, a stomach-dropping ridge traverse from Baxter Peak to Pamola Peak that narrows to only a few feet wide in certain parts.
 For those who wish to keep both feet firmly on the trail, or in high-wind days when the Knife Edge is closed, there are other trails up Mount Katahdin that are a bit less harrowing.
+Check out these top summer vacation destinations in America.

 Half Dome, California.
 Best season: April to October